© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Garw is a scheduled monument protected by Cadw under reference CM245.
 View the official record →

-Castell Garw is a Neolithic henge monument located in Carmarthenshire, Wales, designated as a Scheduled Ancient Monument under reference CM245.
+Castell Garw is a Neolithic henge monument located in Carmarthenshire, Wales, dating to the later Neolithic period.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM245.

 Castell Garw dates from the prehistoric period, and is classified as a henge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Garw is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM245.